ikorb/tapecart/doc/ProgRef.md

 again.
 If you need to start a BASIC program with RUN instead, you can add a short header just before $0801 that does a few calls into the BASIC ROM to simulate RUN - the flashtool contains an implementation of this for its onefiler-writing mode.
+The contents of the CPU registers are unspecified and may change without notice, except as described in the section *Data Block Offset option* below.

 ## Command mode ##